Malchemis/POC-Python-DPLL/report.md

 we can skip clauses that are already satisfied or contain the assigned literal.
 - **State Restoration:** For branching, the algorithm saves the state of the formula (active clauses, frequency arrays, occurrence lists, and watchers) to allow backtracking without recomputation.
+This part is quite heavy on the memory and it could be improved with incremental undo mechanisms.

 #### 2.2.4 Interpreter Considerations

 - **PyPy vs. Pure Python:** Benchmarking showed that certain methods (especially those using heavy recursion and dynamic memory allocation) benefited significantly from PyPy’s JIT compilation.
-For example, the watcher-based DPLL (`dpll_watchers`) ran in approximately 6–7 seconds on large problems under PyPy, compared to roughly 24–30 seconds using Pure Python.
+For example, the watcher-based DPLL (`dpll_watchers`) ran in approximately 5–7 seconds on large problems under PyPy, compared to roughly 24–30 seconds using Pure Python.

 ---